fmerg/pymerkle/docs/source/generation.rst

 For transmission purposes, one can apply the `.serialize`_ method to get the corresponding JSON.

-The *empty*-proof case is here of exceptional importance.
-To begin with, like with audit-proofs, an empty consistency-proof would look like
+The *empty* consistency-proof would look like

 .. code-block:: bash